esphome/esphome-docs/components/lvgl.rst

 ``animimg``
 ***********

-The animation image is similar to the normal ``img`` widget.
+The animation image is similar to the normal ``image`` widget.
 The main difference is that instead of one source image, you set a list of multiple source images.
 You can also specify a duration and a repeat count.

 .. figure:: /components/images/lvgl_animimg.gif
     :align: center